In-person workshops

 I have been delivering workshops for 20 years and can tailor something for your group about writing with confidence, writing and editing efficiently, making time to write, how to give and receive writing feedback, how to manage a publication, etc. I find that the best thing is to have a chat to work out the scope of the training so that I can ensure the time is spent helping you and your team with the skills that they need.

-Costs are $5500+GST for a one-day workshop and $4000+GST for a half-day workshop, inclusive of travel costs.
+Costs are $5500+GST for a one-day workshop (or two half-day workshops) and $4000+GST for a half-day workshop, inclusive of travel costs.

 How do I book a workshop?